aproxis/VideoCutter/memory-bank/activeContext.md

     - This reorganization is expected to make the GUI more intuitive for users.
     - The addition of dedicated controls for title video chromakey and title background further enhances user control and customization.
     - The new overlay directory structure and GUI dropdowns provide more organized and flexible management of visual effects.
-    - Added an "Enable" checkbox for the Effect Overlay, allowing users to easily toggle its application and manage associated settings.
+    - Added an "Enable" checkbox for Effect Overlay in GUI, with state saving/loading and control enabling/disabling.
-    - Implemented GUI control disabling (greying out) for Watermark, Subscribe Overlay, and Title Overlay sections based on their respective "Enable" checkboxes, ensuring all relevant widgets are correctly enabled/disabled, improving usability and clarity.
+    - Implemented GUI control disabling (greying out) for Watermark, Subscribe Overlay, and Title Overlay sections based on their respective "Enable" checkboxes, ensuring all relevant widgets are correctly enabled/disabled.
     - Centralized default GUI values in `videocutter/utils/gui_config_manager.py`.
     - Implemented threading for `start_process` to keep the GUI responsive during video processing.